Fee-Only vs. Fee-Based

 What is the difference between fee-based, fee-and-commission, fee-offset, and commission?

-Fee-Only Financial Planning in the News
+Fee-Only Planning In The News

 “Eighty-four percent of the advisors on our list [of America’s top 250 financial advisors] are fee-only planners.”